PranavSalunke/Simple-Reddit-Analysis/README.md

 [Reddit](reddit.com) is a widely used website that I spend a lot of time on.

-There are millions of people worldwide that use Reddit all through out the day.
-I began to have a couple questions.
+There are millions of people around the world that use Reddit.
+Knowing that got me wondering....

 This is some of the stuff I wanted to learn:
 * When the most posts were made